Eynnzerr/h264_qpblock/readme.md

 - Input mp4 for output mp4 instead of h264 for h264
 - Fix the bug that will lead to frame loss in [h264-roi](https://github.com/ChaoticEnigma/h264-roi)
 - Fix the bug that relative path will be parsed as absolute path in [h264-roi](https://github.com/ChaoticEnigma/h264-roi)
+- Fix the bug that B frames are not applied

 [h264-roi](https://github.com/ChaoticEnigma/h264-roi) is a brilliant work, but the author stopped maintenance long time ago.
 So this repository is given birth to.